darwinz/dag-data-etl-pipeline/README.md

 ## Deployment

-To deploy the solution to AWS, simply run the provided `deploy.sh` shell script, which will zip the files and package them as a CloudFormation artifact, and then deploy the stack
+To deploy the solution to AWS, simply run the provided `deploy.sh` shell script, which will zip the files and package them as a CloudFormation artifact, and then deploy the CloudFormation stack using AWS CLI

 ```bash
 $ ./deploy.sh